Accelerated Bachelor of Arts and Master of Arts in Political Science Simultaneous Degree (BA/MA)

 - Students who are not able to successfully complete the ADP must submit a request for an extension detailing the unusual circumstances justifying the delay in degree completion.

 Although the BA/MA ADP is open to all political science and public affairs and administration undergraduate majors, National Merit Scholars are the ideal candidates for this program.

 Prospective students must submit the following materials by the applicable deadlines.

 - Application Form

 - Two (2) Letters of Recommendation from persons in a position to speak knowledgeable about the applicant’s academic abilities.
 Typically, these would be academic references from OU faculty members.
-The letters should be sent directly to:
+At least one letter should come from a current OU political science faculty member.
+These letters should be sent directly to:

 - Statement of Purpose (1-2 pages) articulating applicant’s motivation and desire to pursue the degree, proposed fields of study and career aspirations.

 - Writing Sample.
 The writing sample should be a substantial piece of work that displays the applicant’s writing, analytical and research skills.